-The implementation of faster and more efficient 3G and 4G networks have reduced the demand for 2G.
+The implementation of faster and more efficient 3G and 4G networks have reduced the demand for 2G consumer mobile phone contracts (the key driver of network evolution).
 Providers have reassessed the need to provide 2G and are gradually decommissioning the 2G network.

 The first to remove 2G services was Asian service provider KDDI who stopped offering 2G in 2008.
 Other’s soon followed:

 • Japan removed all 2G services in 2012

 • South Korean and New Zealand providers began to remove 2G networks in 2012

 • Thailand began to phase out 2G in 2013

 • Canada’s Manitoba Telecom ended 2G in 2016; Bell and Telus decommissioned 2G services in 2017

 • Australian provider Telstra stopped provision in 2016, while Optus and Vodafone Australia followed suit in 2017